 These small dog breeds come in 3 sizes but usually, only the miniature and toy are used for breeding Cavapoos, with the miniature being the most common.

-Originated in Germany its name deriving from the German word pudel which means “to splash around” The breed was then standardised in France becoming their national dog although known as the French Poodle in other countries, in France the breed was called “Caniche” which means “duck dog” as it was used primarily as a gundog, retrieving ducks from water while hunting.
+Originated in Germany its name derived from the German word pudel which means “to splash around” The breed was then standardised in France becoming their national dog although known as the French Poodle in other countries, in France the breed was called “Caniche” which means “duck dog” as it was used primarily as a gundog, retrieving ducks from water while hunting.

 Excellent swimmers (they have webbed feet) Poodles are highly intelligent and keen to please.
 The fancy cuts of the show ring we see today (and laugh at) are in fact traditional, the trimmed hindquarters helping with swimming and the pom-poms left on the legs and tail serving as protection from the cold water and sharp reeds of European rivers.